Mamdani signs executive order to protect New Yorkers from "abusive immigration enforcement"

 Mamdani signed the order, which he called "a sweeping reaffirmation of commitment to our immigrant neighbors," during Friday's Interfaith Breakfast at the New York Public Library in Bryant Park.

-U.S. Immigration and Customs Enforcement operations have sparked controversy in the Tri-State Area, where across the river Jersey City's mayor said recently he wanted agents to "get out and never come back."
+U.S. Immigration and Customs Enforcement operations have sparked controversy in the Tri-State Area where, across the river from New York City, Jersey City's mayor said recently he wanted agents to "get out and never come back."

 "ICE is more than a rogue agency — it is a manifestation of the abuse of power," Mamdani told the group of faith leaders from across the five boroughs.